Discovering the Ethereum2 P2P Network: Analysis

+In the results we can appreciate which nodes take the role of \emph{steady-peers}, situating themselves in the center of the overlay.
+As we can see, two peers communicated over 2000 Beacon blocks, while the large majority of the peers did not share more than 100.
+More precisely, 90\% of the BeaconBlocks were received only by 0.31\% of the peers, while 99.69\% of the peers transmitted less than 15 Beacon Blocks.
+The high number of network traffic perceived from just the 0.31\% of the network highlights how the Eth2 p2p network still shares the same network topology as the ones previously mentioned on Section~\ref{sec:background}.
+This topology also explains why some nodes are more chatty and share faster than others.

+In addition, we analyzed how many messages peers send concerning the time they keep connected.
+A node transmitting too many messages in a short connection time could signal a deny of service (DoS) attack.
+In contrast, a node with a very long connection but very few or no messages could signal an attempt of an eclipse attack.
 The distribution is shown in Figure~\ref{fig:TotalMesagesPerTimeConnected}.
-Note that in this figure we count Beacon Blocks as well as Proof Aggregations messages.
-The distribution shows a dense cloud of peers that stayed connected between 5 and 8 hours and transmitted between 5 and 1000 messages.
-Particularly interesting, is the case of the dot in the top right corner of the figure.
-This peer transmitted almost 100,000 messages and stayed connected around 36 hours.
-We could call this a \emph{super-peer}, because it shows an extremely stable connection and it also transmits a huge amount of Beacon data to its peers in a timely manner.
+Note that in this figure, we count Beacon Blocks as well as Proof Aggregations messages.
+The distribution shows a dense cloud of peers that stayed connected between 0.01 and 1 minutes and transmitted between 0 and 1.000 messages.
+Particularly interesting is the case of the dot in the top right of the figure.
+This peer transmitted almost 230,000 messages and stayed connected for around 1.5 hours.
+We could call this a \emph{steady-peer} because it shows an extremely stable connection and participation on the beacon data transmission.